Mary Murphy v Dr John Wilson, Dr Kathy Ferguson & Dr Louise Beck P/A Victoria SurgeryPosted In: Case Law

 Type of Claim / JurisdictionUnfair Dismissal

 The claimant complained that she had been unfairly dismissed by the respondent, by way of constructive dismissal, arising out of the respondent’s handling of a grievance raised by her relating to an alleged incident of bullying and harassment.
 The claimant was a Practice Manager at a GP surgery who initially raised a number of issues in regard to another employee’s conduct.
 She claimed she felt unsafe and threatened due to the aggressive conduct of said employee.
-Based on legal advice from the BMA the respondent did not initiate disciplinary proceedings against the other employee, who then
+Based on legal advice from the BMA the respondent did not initiate disciplinary proceedings against the other employee, who then subsequently made a formal grievance based on the conduct of the claimant.
+Mediation between the two

 Already a subscriber?